yulo-dev/CS-Notes/Leetcode/patterns/tree_depth_first_search/0235_lowest_common_ancestor_of_a_binary_search_tree.md

 ## ☀️ Coding Walkthrough Script

-I'll solve this by leveraging the fundamental BST property: values in left subtree are smaller, values in right subtree are larger.
+"I'll solve this by leveraging the fundamental BST property: values in left subtree are smaller, values in right subtree are larger.

 My approach uses a three-way decision structure.
 At each node, I compare both target values with the current node's value.

 If both p and q are smaller than the current node, I know they must both be in the left subtree, so I recurse left.

 If both p and q are larger than the current node, they must both be in the right subtree, so I recurse right.

 The key insight is the else case: if p and q are on different sides of the current node, or if one of them equals the current node, then the current node is their LCA.
 This is because it's the first point where their paths diverge.

 This approach is much more efficient than the generic binary tree LCA algorithm because I only traverse a single path from root to LCA, rather than potentially exploring multiple subtrees.

 The time complexity is O(h) where h is the tree height, giving us O(log n) performance for balanced BSTs, which is a significant improvement over O(n) for generic approaches."

 ## ☀️ Solution Comparison